 - assisting her to increase safety for herself and her children

 GPs are often the only health practitioners seeing the victim, the perpetrator and the children, which can create difficulties for doctors.
 The major principles of management are safety and confidentiality within legal limits.
 Chapter 3 outlines documentation, safety and risk assessment issues, Chapter 4 ongoing follow-up and management of patients and Chapter 5 management of perpetrators.

-Please refer to Tool 7 in the pdf version for resources nationally and in your area.
+Please refer to Appendix 7 in the pdf version for resources nationally and in your area.

 Responding to intimate partner violence and sexual violence against women: WHO clinical and policy guidelines.